 DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 Class action lawsuits allow a group of people who have suffered either the same or similar injuries due to the deceptive or negligent acts of a company.
-In addition to class action lawsuits filed over defective products, they are also filed over consumer fraud, securities fraud, employment practices, corporate misconduct, and other violations.
+In addition to class action lawsuits filed over defective products, they are over consumer fraud, securities fraud, employment practices, corporate misconduct, and other violations.

 - Breach of Implied or Expressed Warranties